Understanding the Connection Between Hypermobility and Vision

 Less frequently, people with EDS may experience:

-Blue sclera: thinner scleral tissue shows a bluish hue.
+Blue sclera: Thinner scleral tissue shows a bluish hue.

-Corneal thinning or steepening: risk for keratoconus.
+Corneal thinning or steepening: Risk for keratoconus.

-Retinal tears or detachment: rare but serious.
+Retinal tears or detachment: Rare but serious.

 ⚠️ Seek urgent care if you see flashes, new floaters, or a shadow over your vision.